How Does Data Corruption Affect Natural Language Understanding Models? A Study on GLUE datasets: Acknowledgments

-Jörg Tiedemann is supported by the FoTran project, funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement no.~771113).
+During the course of this project, Marianna Apidianaki and Jörg Tiedemann were supported by the FoTran project, funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement no.~771113).
 Stergios Chatzikyriakidis is supported by grant 2014-39 from the Swedish Research Council, which funds the Centre for Linguistic Theory and Studies in Probability (CLASP) in the Department of Philosophy, Linguistics, and Theory of Science at the University of Gothenburg.
+We thank the reviewers for their thoughtful comments and valuable suggestions.